December 1, 2021 |

 Depending on how you see it, December is the end or beginning of another cycle,

 As grapevines retire after another year's work, in preparation for still another.

-Dilapidated, century-old water tower along Lodi's W. Turner Rd., which finally fell a few months later during a 2021 winter storm.
+A dilapidated, century-old water tower along Lodi's W. Turner Rd., finally fell a few months later during a 2021 winter storm.

 Towering ancient valley oaks, native to Lodi's Mokelumne River AVA, and unpruned old vine Zinfandel.

 In mid-December, a bare, weary-looking 119-year-old Zinfandel in Mohr-Fry Ranches' Marian's Vineyard.

 January can be dismal,